MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Spain/electronic-payments-–-aeb-n34.1.md

  You can create electronic payments from the payment journals or from the Cartera functionality \(report list\).
 This is intended to cover the following cases:

--   Invoices and open, non\-grouped Cartera documents.
+-   Invoices and open, non-grouped Cartera documents.
 If you select to pay using electronic payments, then the payment file is generated from the **Export Electronic Payments** report.

 -   Invoices and Cartera documents that are grouped in a payment order.
-If you select to pay using electronic payments, the payment file is generated from the **\($ R\_7000060 PO \- Export N34.1 $\)** report, available in the Cartera report list.
+If you select to pay using electronic payments, the payment file is generated from the **\($ R\_7000060 PO - Export N34.1 $\)** report, available in the Cartera report list.

 > [!NOTE]
 >  Partners may need to modify this report to meet their customer’s bank individual requirements.